Miguel de Molinos: Quietist controversy

-During 1680–1681, a series of responses appeared from both the quietists and the Jesuits.
+During 1680–1681, a series of responses appeared from both the Quietists and the Jesuits.
 The matter was referred to the Inquisition.
 In late 1681, it pronounced that the Guida spirituale was perfectly orthodox, censured Segneri, and placed his book on the Index (later in 1681, Bellhuomo's work was also placed on the Index).

 The apparent Quietist victory, however, was short-lived.
 Cardinal d'Estrées, French ambassador at Rome, acting on instructions from Paris, denounced him to the authorities.
 On 18 July 1685, Molinos was arrested by the pontifical guards and imprisoned in the Castel Sant’Angelo.
 At first his friends were confident of an acquittal, and it seems that many in Rome remained sympathetic to his beliefs, but matters gradually turned against him.

 In spring 1687, Molinos was brought before a tribunal of the Holy Office of the Inquisition and asked to explain his teaching, with 263 questionable propositions from his works at stake.
 Although initially defending them, by May 1687 his attitude had changed and he confessed his errors of conduct and teaching and waived his opportunity to present a defence.
 By July, the tribunal had isolated 68 objectionable propositions and had prepared articles of censure for each.

 On 23 August 1687, the entire case was read to the cardinal inquisitors, and on 2 September Molinos's sentence (life in prison) was announced.

 On 3 September Molinos made a public profession of his errors in the Dominican Church of Santa Maria sopra Minerva.
-On 20 November Pope Innocent XI ratified his condemnation in the bull Coelestis Pastor, condemning 68 propositions from the Guida spirituale and other unpublished writings of its author.
+On 20 November Pope Innocent XI ratified his condemnation of the practices of the Quietists in the bull Coelestis Pastor, condemning 68 propositions from the Guida spirituale and other unpublished writings of its author.

 Molinos died nine years later in the prison of the Holy Office on 29 December 1696.